-- 1. Weekly, on-site, face to face supervision occurs between the student and approved supervisor for a minimum of 50 minutes once a week.
-This can be achieved through scheduled meeting times during the week which need to be a minimum of 15-20 minutes per supervision time to total 50 minutes per week. - 2.
-Individual supervision may not exceed triadic supervision numbers (2 students to 1 approved supervisor) - 3.
-There must be an identified emergency contact person for the intern at all times that the intern is on site. - 4.
-Regularly scheduled communication between the site supervisor and BSU Instructor will occur throughout the student's experience - 5.
-BSU student interns will not be allowed to provide students with their own personal phone numbers for scheduling and other site relevant activities. - 6.
-BSU student interns will be provided with the opportunity to attain the competencies required in conjunction with the amount of credit hours the student has enrolled.
-The BSU student intern is obligated to provide this list of competencies to the site supervisor. - 7.
-BSU student interns must be provided the opportunity to lead or co-lead a counseling or psychoeducational group. - 8.
-Every opportunity for the student to develop program-appropriate audio/video recordings for use in supervision or to receive live supervision of his or her interactions with students shall be provided. - 9.
-Feedback is extremely valuable.
+1. Weekly, on-site, face to face supervision occurs between the student and approved supervisor for a minimum of 50 minutes once a week.
+This can be achieved through scheduled meeting times during the week which need to be a minimum of 15-20 minutes per supervision time to total 50 minutes per week.

+2. Individual supervision may not exceed triadic supervision numbers (2 students to 1 approved supervisor)

+3. If the primary supervisor is temporarily unavailable to the student intern, there must be an identified emergency contact person available for the intern.
+This person, as defined by the licensing board, can be the school administrator, school counselor, school adjustment counselor or a licensed educational psychologist.

+4. If the student or the supervisor is away for a week (i.e., on vacation, due to illness, etc.), that supervision meeting must be made up. (i.e., split the one hour of supervision between the week prior to the leave and the week after, making the three week sequence look like: 1.5 hours week before leave, 0 hours week of leave, 1.5 hours week after leave)

+5. In the event the approved supervisor goes on leave, they are not allowed to "sign off" on supervision hours that they themselves did not complete with the student intern.

+6. Regularly scheduled communication between the site supervisor and BSU Instructor will occur throughout the student's experience

+7. BSU student interns will not be allowed to provide students with their own personal phone numbers for scheduling and other site relevant activities.

+8. BSU student interns will be provided with the opportunity to attain the competencies required in conjunction with the amount of credit hours the student has enrolled.
+The BSU student intern is obligated to provide this list of competencies to the site supervisor.

+9. During either the pre-practicum or practicum, students must lead or co-lead a counseling or psychoeducational group.

+10. Every opportunity for the student to develop program-appropriate audio/video recordings for use in supervision or to receive live supervision of his or her interactions with students shall be provided.

+11. Feedback is extremely valuable.
 Supervisors are required to complete a Program Evaluation at the end of the semester.
 Students are required to complete a Site and Site Supervisor evaluation at the end of the semester.
-These evaluations are distributed by the Director of Fieldwork. - 10.
-In the event that a student intern continues to engage in fieldwork during school breaks (mid December to mid January and August) the Director of Fieldwork is the BSU primary contact.
+These evaluations are distributed by the Director of Fieldwork.

+12. In the event that a student intern continues to engage in fieldwork during school breaks (mid December to mid January and August) the Director of Fieldwork is the BSU primary contact.13.
+Every opportunity for the student to develop program-appropriate audio/video recordings for use in supervision or to receive live supervision of their interactions with clients shall be provided.

+Please indicate below whether you will be requiring an audio or video recording or if you will be conducting live supervision. (check at least one)

+Video or audiotape of client session, with written consent of client.
+(Preferred)

+Live supervision, with written consent of client.
+(Please complete and sign the Live Supervision Form so the student can submit to their instructor)

+In the event the intended modality changes please email a brief notification to the faculty instructor.